gardegu/LAB42_RTX_control/README.md

 ### Documentation
 A documentation of the code can be found in [/ROS_ws/doc/](/ROS_ws/doc/).
 To open the doc in html, just launch *index.html*.

+You can find the original drivers in /umi-rtx or on this [repository](https://github.com/physar/umi-rtx)

 ### Configuration
 This project is built and tested with **Ubuntu 20.04** and **ROS2 Foxy**.
 In case these settings are not supported, see [this part](#docker).